-Set up security info during sign in
+Set up security info during sign-in

 An admin has enforced registration.

-Set up security info from My Profile
+Set up security info from My Account

 An admin has not enforced registration.

-Delete security info from My Profile
+Delete security info from My Account

 A user who has previously set up at least one method navigates to https://aka.ms/mysecurityinfo.
 The user chooses to delete one of the previously registered methods.
-When finished, the user no longer sees that method on the security info page.
+When finished, the user no longer sees that method on the Security info page.

-Change default method from My Profile
+Change the default method from My Account